The Statue of Liberty is located on Liberty Island, a small island south of Manhattan that can only be reached by ferry.

 Yes, the ferry has a covered and an uncovered part so that you can take photos or videos during the trip of the sites you are seeing.

 Can I use the MetroCard to take the ferry to the Statue of Liberty?

 No, it is not possible.
 The MetroCard can only be used to ride the New York subway and bus, as well as the Roosevelt Cable Car.

 Do children and seniors have to pay for a ferry ticket to go to the Statue of Liberty?

-Do I have to buy a separate ferry ticket if I want to visit Ellis Island as well?
+Do I have to buy a separate ferry ticket if I also want to visit Ellis Island?

-It's not necessary.
-Statue Cruises ferries are the only ones that can visit the Statue of Liberty and their boats are en route to both Liberty Island and Ellis Island so there is no need to buy a separate ticket.
+No, you do not.
+The ferry route includes both Liberty Island and Ellis Island so there is no need to purchase a separate ticket.